itsluap/books/the_wrong_answer/chapters/chapter-01-the-perfect-lesson.md

 Unit 9 guided them through sanctioned facts: the famine that ended the old order, the great consolidation of water rights, the law that standardized child-rearing metrics.
 The words grazed their heads like birds-wary-to-land.
 Eyes around Mara tracked, tracked, obedient.

-Her mother’s morning warning replayed: “Stay low today, Mara.”
-The warning was half-love, half-terror.
+Her mother's morning warning replayed: "Stay low today, Mara.
+Be careful."
+Then, softer, like a secret: "But not quiet.
+Never quiet."
+The warning was half-love, half-terror, and something else—a buried hope that had survived years of surveillance.
 The At-Home Tutor Drone had hovered in the kitchen corner—an oversized hummingbird with a lens—pretending to be asleep.
 Pretending.

 “Your formative assessment for this block,” the Unit announced, “is a micro-essay: ‘The Necessity of Unification.’
 Please submit three paragraphs by end of period.
 Cite your sources.”